 If you own a handgun, you might also have a UCW charge depending on the circumstances of your arrest.
-Normally, a UCW occurs when a person carries a handgun outside of his home or car.
-However, a weapon in plain view while in your car is a UCW.
+Normally, a UCW occurs when a person carries a handgun outside of their home or car.
+However, a weapon in plain view while in their car is a UCW.
 One common UCW scenario is when you may not possess a handgun by law (such as Unlawful Possession).
-The most common circumstance occurs when you possess the handgun while “engaged in criminal activity”.
+Another common circumstance occurs when you possess the handgun while “engaged in criminal activity”.
 It is important to note that possession, not use, is the test.
 In other words, police may charge you with UCW if they find a handgun in your car after a DWI (unless the search is illegal, which is a separate issue).

 Texas Penal Code § 46.02 defines the offense of UCW:

 (a) A person commits an offense if the person: